-Minnesota’s Rep. Jim Hagedorn dies at 59 after cancer battle
+Minnesota Rep. Jim Hagedorn dies at 59 after cancer battle

-MINNEAPOLIS (AP) — U.S. Rep. Jim Hagedorn, a conservative Republican from southern Minnesota who followed his father’s footsteps into Congress, has died after a battle with kidney cancer, his wife said.
+MINNEAPOLIS — U.S. Rep. Jim Hagedorn, a conservative Republican from southern Minnesota who followed his father’s footsteps into Congress, has died after a battle with kidney cancer, his wife said.
 He was 59.

-Jennifer Carnahan said in a Facebook post Friday that Hagedorn “passed away peacefully last night.”
+Jennifer Carnahan said in a Facebook post Friday that Hagedorn “passed away peacefully” Thursday night.

+“Jim loved our country and loved representing the people of southern Minnesota,” wrote Carnahan, a former state chair of the Republican Party of Minnesota.
+“Every moment of every day he lived his dream by serving others.
+There was no stronger conservative in our state than my husband; and it showed in how he voted, led and fought for our country.”

+Under state law, Gov. Tim Walz must call a special election to fill the vacancy.
+Hagedorn’s district leans Republican, and that didn’t change much when the state’s new congressional district maps were released Tuesday.
+Hagedorn carried the district by less than half a percentage point over Democrat Dan Feehan in 2018 and by 3 points in a rematch in 2020.
+No Democrats have launched campaigns for the seat in the current cycle.
+President Donald Trump carried the district with nearly 54% of the vote in 2020.

 Hagedorn was diagnosed with stage IV kidney cancer in February 2019, shortly after he began his first term, and just a couple months after he married Carnahan, then state chairwoman for the Minnesota Republican Party.